Recommendations & Conclusions

 In an annex included in the response to this Report, Defra should provide us with the August and November 2024 figures relating to the number of lorries that were directed to Sevington Inland BCP for border checks and the number of lorries that present themselves to the BCP for inspection …

-Government response.
 The government partially accepts the recommendation, committing to provide further data on non-attendance at Sevington BCP by January 2026, and outlining the process for validating re-exported goods.
-It assesses commercial seals but rejects a legal mechanism due to potential for …
+It assesses commercial seals but rejects a legal mechanism due to potential for abuse and logistical challenges.

 9